 - One option is to look for a home that accepts Medicaid.
 Medicaid is a United States government-funded program that helps to pay for medical care for low-income individuals.
 If your loved one qualifies for Medicaid services, they may be able to get help with the cost of their stay.

-- Another option, you may also be able to get help from charitable organizations or fundraisers.
+- Another option may also get help from charitable organizations or fundraisers.
 There are many organizations out there that are dedicated to helping families with these costs.

 How To Protect Assets If Spouse Goes Into Nursing Home

-When one spouse goes into a nursing facility, it’s vital to protect the couple’s assets.
+When one spouse goes into a nursing facility, protecting the couple’s assets is vital.
 One way to do this is to purchase a Medicaid annuity.
-This type of annuity provides income for the spouse at home while the other spouse is in the skilled nursing facility.
+This annuity provides income for the spouse at home while the other spouse is in the skilled nursing facility.
 The Medicaid annuity can also pay for senior care expenses, such as medical bills and long-term care insurance.

 Contact us today for a free consultation, and we can help you explore your options to make the best decision for yourself or your loved one.